Structured Analysis and Structured Design (SA/SD)

-Structured Analysis and Structured Design (SA/SD) is diagrammatic notation which is design to help people understand the system.
-The basic goal of SA/SD is to improve quality and reduce the risk of System failure.
-It establishes concrete management specification and documentation.
-It focuses on solidity, pliability and maintainability of system.
+Structured Analysis and Structured Design (SA/SD) is a diagrammatic notation that is designed to help people understand the system.
+The basic goal of SA/SD is to improve quality and reduce the risk of system failure.
+It establishes concrete management specifications and documentation.
+It focuses on the solidity, pliability, and maintainability of the system.

-Basically the approach of SA/SD is based on the Data Flow Diagram.
-It is easy to understand SA/SD but it focuses on well defined system boundary whereas JSD approach is too complex and does not have any graphical representation.
+Basically, the approach of SA/SD is based on the Data Flow Diagram.
+It is easy to understand SA/SD but it focuses on well-defined system boundary whereas the JSD approach is too complex and does not have any graphical representation.

-SA/SD is combined known as SAD and it mainly focuses on following 3 points:
+SA/SD is combined known as SAD and it mainly focuses on the following 3 points:

 SA/SD involves 2 phases: